Eberswalde: Founding and development

-The town of Everswolde ("forest of the boars") was established in 1254 by the Ascanian margrave Johann I. It was first mentioned in a document dated April 23, 1276 when margrave Albrecht III. resided there.
+The town of Everswolde ("forest of the boars") was established in 1254 by the Ascanian margrave Johann I. It was first mentioned in a document dated 23 April 1276, when margrave Albrecht III. resided there.
 In 1300 it received market rights.
-From the year 1317 the main trade route between Stettin and Frankfurt (Oder) went through the city.
-A major fire struck the city in 1499.
+From the year 1317 the main trade route between Szczecin and Frankfurt (Oder) went through the town.
+In 1319, it was captured by Henry II, Lord of Mecklenburg.
+From 1373 to 1415, it was part of the Lands of the Bohemian (Czech) Crown.
+A major fire struck the town in 1499.

 After rebuilding the town, Eberswalde became the first industrial town of the Margraviate of Brandenburg, with huge metallurgy capacities.
 Some parts of the town are still named from their past function, like Kupferhammer ("copper hammer").
 1605 till 1620 the important waterway Finow Canal was built.

 Thirty Years' War

 During the Thirty Years' War Eberswalde was besieged and conquered several times by nearly every important faction of the war.
 The general of the Catholic League, Albrecht von Wallenstein, resided in the town, later Gustavus Adolphus of Sweden, who did not survive the battle of Lützen, was embalmed in the town's Maria Magdalena church.
 Both parties forced the town population to support their troops.
-After the end of the war only twenty inhabitants of Eberswalde were still alive, and Eberswalde needed more than a century to recover from its losses.
+After the end of the war only 33 of formerly 216 houses still stood and of an original population of 1200 only 168 survived, 28 of which had full citizen status.
+It took Eberswalde more than a century to recover from its losses.

 Rebirth and growth

 Between 1743 and 1755 120 families of metalworkers moved from Thuringia and the Rhineland to Eberswalde.
 The boilers of the first German steam engines were made here.
+From 1815 to 1947, Eberswalde was part of the Prussian Province of Brandenburg.
 During the 19th century large factories were built in the area of Eberswalde, especially along the Finow Canal.
 In 1830 it became the site of what is now the Hochschule für nachhaltige Entwicklung Eberswalde.
-On November 23, 1877 the first German telephone line was established in the town.
+On 23 November 1877 the first German telephone line was established in the town.